Well hello there – I’ve finally re-written my About page!

 - What I’ve learned from trying to be someone else.

-Come join the conversation on Facebook.
+Then come join the conversation on Facebook.

 Sign up for my weekly email!